 When photographing your Cocker Spaniel, try to do it in an environment where she’s at her happiest, and most at ease.
 If she loves being outside, try photographing her in your garden or on a walk.
 If he’s a big swimmer and you want to capture his adventurous side, try shooting some photos of him fresh from a swim.

-If your Cocker is particularly excitable, you might have trouble keeping her still long enough to photograph her.
+If your Cocker Spaniel is particularly excitable, you might have trouble keeping her still long enough to photograph her.
 The trick here is to think what motivates her.
 If she loves food, try holding a tasty treat above the camera.
 Don’t skimp here - the tastier the better!
 Similarly, if she’s big into her playtime, hold her favourite toy above the lens to keep her attention.

 Perhaps your spaniel is more of a snuggle bug?
 Try photographing him cosied up in his favourite snuggle spot.
 Just make sure there is enough natural daylight as dark photos are very difficult to work from.